Abu Mahdi al Muhandis-class corvette

 The Abu Mahdi al Muhandis class is a class of Iranian missile corvette.
 It is a missile corvette which is third in the series of indigenous high-aspect-ratio twin-hull (HARTH) class of vessel, alongside Shahid Nazeri class commissioned in 2016 and the commissioned in 2022 respectively.
-The lead ship of the class is named after Abu Mahdi al-Muhandis and was unveiled on 6 January 2024 in Bandar Abbas by Iran.
+The lead ship of the class was named after Abu Mahdi al-Muhandis and was unveiled on 6 January 2024 in Bandar Abbas by Iran.
+However, the ship was sunk on March 10 during the 2026 Iran war.
 Abu Mahdi al Muhandis was the former deputy head of Iraq's Popular Mobilization Units, who was assassinated alongside Qasem Soleimani in a drone strike on 3 January 2020 by the United States.
 Like the other two classes of ships, this class is also in service with IRGC as principal combatant ships.
 As of now three more ships are planned.

 Design

 The corvette Abu Mahdi al Muhandis, like the IRGC Shahid Soleimani-class corvettes, profits from a catamaran design and features stealth capabilities, aimed at eluding enemy detection.
 The Abu Mahdi al Muhandis class of HARTH ships at 300 tons are a smaller variant of Shahid Soleimani-class missile catamarans that displace 600 tons.
 The special design of the missile boat makes it difficult for enemy radar and reconnaissance systems to detect its presence in the waters.
 The ship can cruise within a 2000 nmi radius without being detected by enemy radars and reconnaissance systems.
 However, unlike other two HARTH classes, this ship lacks aviation facilities and can only handle VTOL unmanned aerial vehicles (UAVs) like Meraj-313.
 The warship is designed to operate even in Sea State 6 conditions.
 The ship, unlike Shahid Soleimani-class missile corvettes, cannot carry three interceptor boats in its belly.